-Brussels Airlines launches new safety demo video with Hooverphonic
+Brussels Airlines launches new safety demo video with Belgian band Hooverphonic

 Hooverphonic reveals the new song to passengers at Brussels Airport

-On 1 August Hooverphonic surprised departing passengers at Brussels Airport with a short and intimate set at one of the gates.
-During that set, they performed, apart from two of their own songs, the song they created for the Brussels Airlines safety video.
+On 1 August Hooverphonic surprised departing passengers at Brussels Airport with a short and intimate set at one of the gates (A40).
+During that set, they performed, apart from one of their own songs, the song they created for the Brussels Airlines safety video.

 “When Brussels Airlines asked Hooverphonic to write a song with the text of the safety instructions, I really thought it would be impossible.
 But at the same time, I love that kind of challenge and we went for it.
 I’m glad I persevered.
-After a few tries, we are now ready for take-off!, added Callier from Hooverphonic.
+After a few tries, we are now ready for take-off!, added Alex Callier from Hooverphonic.